Aidbox/jupyter-course/README.md

 ## License obtaining

-Before you start you have to get free development license keys.
-Please [follow this instructions](https://docs.aidbox.app/installation/setup-aidbox.dev#license-obtaining).
+Before you start you have to get an Aidbox license.
+Please [follow this instructions](https://docs.aidbox.app/getting-started/run-aidbox-locally-with-docker#get-a-license).

-Then add your License id and License key to the env file.
+Then add your License to the env file.

 ![.env file](images/dotenv_license_key.png)